OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 ##Managing Class Properties

-On a class page, on the **Properties** widget, you can create class properties and make some settings.
-To edit more, you can click the property name ang do to the property page.
+On a class page, on the **Properties** widget, you can create class properties and make some of their settings.
+To edit more, you can go to the property page by clicking its name.

 On the **Configuration** tab of a property page, you can set the following:
 * **Name** and **Description** are what it says.